mnit-rtmc/iris/docs/incidents.md

     _CD Road_ are available
  3. Select incident location on the map (the cursor will change to a crosshair)
  4. Select incident detail (for _hazards_)
  5. Select verification camera.
-The camera list will be populated with a few cameras near the location selected.
+The list will be populated with a few cameras near the selected location.
- 6. Specify impact for each lane.
-This is represented by a row of boxes, one for each lane at the incident location.
+ 6. Specify _lane impact_ in a row of boxes, one for each lane at the incident location.
 Both shoulders are displayed even if there are no actual shoulders at the location.
 Each lane can be marked _clear_ (default), _blocked_ (red) or _affected_ (yellow) by clicking on the box.
  7. Finally, press the **Log** button to create the incident

-A triangular icon will appear on the map pointing in the direction of travel, color-coded with the incident type.
+A triangular marker will appear on the map pointing in the direction of travel, color-coded with the incident type.

 ### Editing